DeepX-inc/.github/pull_request_guidelines.md

 ### Motivation and Context

-Explain why is this change required and what problem does it solve.
+Explain why this change is required and what problem it solves.

 ### How Has This Been Tested?